2nd February 2023:

 8th May 2022:

 Wonderful to have this beautiful sounding Vox AC30 back in the fold again.
-This amp is one which I handbuilt for a customer in 2010 and features a unique Brilliant Channel circuit which was developed through my own trial and error during several years of live playing, and a circuit which I only used in 3 amps made around 2010.
+This amp is one which I handbuilt for a customer in 2010 and features a unique Brilliant Channel circuit which was developed through my own R & D testing during several years of live playing, and a circuit which I only used in 3 amps made around 2010.

 The amp has two channels: the ‘Brian May’ tuned Normal channel of course, great for using Red Special guitars and treble boosters etc, and the special circuit Brilliant Channel which makes the amp especially useful for playing Strats or Les Pauls.
 Happy days!